Table of Contents

 International Organization for Standardization (ISO), on the other hand, is a global body founded in 1947 that focuses on developing international standards across various industries and sectors.
 ISO standards are designed to facilitate international trade, promote product quality, and ensure safety, efficiency, and compatibility.
 ISO standards cover an extensive spectrum of fields, ranging from manufacturing and technology to healthcare and environmental management.

 In summary, ASME and ISO are two distinct organizations with separate scopes and focuses.
 ASME primarily concentrates on mechanical engineering-related standards, particularly in the United States, while ISO operates globally, addressing a wide range of industries.
-Despite their differences, both organizations share a common commitment to developing high-quality standards that enhance safety, performance, and quality across various sectors, making them indispensable entities in the world of engineering and standardization.

 Answer: ASME (American Society of Mechanical Engineers) and ISO (International Organization for Standardization) are both organizations that set standards, but they differ in scope and application.
 ASME is more focused on the United States, with its standards (like the ASME Boiler and Pressure Vessel Code) being widely recognized in North America.
 These standards are very detailed, especially in terms of design, fabrication, inspection, and testing of boilers and pressure vessels.
 On the other hand, ISO is a global entity that develops and publishes international standards.
 ISO standards, such as ISO 9001 for quality management systems, are broader in scope and are designed to be applicable worldwide.
 In pressure vessel manufacturing, adhering to ISO standards ensures global compatibility and quality assurance, while ASME compliance is often essential for North American markets.